Skip to main content

 • Password: Enter the login password of the server where the target data source is located.

-• Key (Recommended): Connect through SSH Username and Key File.
+• Key (recommended): Connect through SSH Username and Key File.

 • SSH Username: Enter the login username of the server where the target data source is located.